 Is there anyone who didn’t hear about Raspberry Pi?
 It’s like the second thing after Arduino.
 And this is the result of the right idea at the right time.
 Many Linux boards around that don’t cost a fortune, but they didn’t make it to the masses.
 And mainly, they were used by advanced users who know Linux well enough.

 Raspberry Pi pros

 Raspberry Pi changed things pretty drastically.
 And there are several key factors why:

-What about Raspberry Pi cons?
-There are several things that can cause problems.
+Several things can cause problems.
 One thing is hardware drivers.
-It takes time to get polished, so no wander if it may fail sometimes.
-This mostly applies to Ethernet or USB drivers.
-Another issue is power supply.
-Since Raspberry Pi is USB powered (micro USB) it can give up to 700mA, While each USB port can supply no more than 140mA.
-If you need to connect power hungry USB peripherals like external hard drives, the only way is to use USB hub with separate power supply.
-It’s OK to connect things like keyboard, Mouse or Flash drive.
-Same thing applies to GPIO.
-Pins are connected directly to CPU (Broadcom chip), so you must be careful not to short or damage port with high voltages.
+It takes time to get polished, so no wonder if it may fail sometimes.
+This primarily applies to Ethernet or USB drivers.
+Another issue is the power supply.
+Since Raspberry Pi is USB powered (micro USB), it can give up to 700mA, While each USB port can supply no more than 140mA.
+If you need to connect power-hungry USB peripherals like external hard drives, the only way is to use a USB hub with a separate power supply.
+It’s OK to connect things like a keyboard, mouse, or Flash drive.
+The same thing applies to GPIO.
+Pins are connected directly to the CPU (Broadcom chip), so you must be careful not to short or damage the port with high voltages.
 Each pin can drive up to 16mA of current.
 There is no analog input or hardware PWM.
 Additional features can be implemented with expansion boards.

 No doubt Raspberry Pi is a game changer and is definitely worth trying.